ngonzalvez/node-scrap/README.md

 ## Usage

+#### If you prefer code than documentation, check out the examples folder.

 Let's scrap a listing of flats from Craigslist.
 The first thing we need to do is to create our scraper class and make it inherit from Itscrap.